-Want an easy way to help your baby sleep?
-Pay attention to how long your baby is awake.
+Want an easy way to help your baby or toddler sleep?
+Pay attention to how long your baby or toddler is awake.
 Truly!
 Knowing your baby’s wake windows will help your baby fall asleep more easily and stay asleep longer!

-Well, wake windows that are too long can result in an overtired baby who struggles to calm down enough to fall asleep or stay asleep.
-On the other hand, wake windows that are too short can result in a baby who simply isn’t ready to fall asleep or will only take a tiny catnap.
-If you get wake windows just right, you’re setting your baby up to be able to fall asleep more easily and stay asleep longer.
+Well, wake windows that are too long can result in an overtired baby or toddler who struggles to calm down enough to fall asleep or stay asleep.
+On the other hand, wake windows that are too short can result in a baby or toddler who simply isn’t ready to fall asleep or will only take a tiny catnap.
+If you get wake windows just right, you’re setting your baby or toddler up to be able to fall asleep more easily and stay asleep longer.

 Your goal is to find that perfect balance between tired enough to fall asleep but not overly tired.
 So, let's talk about how to figure out the amount of awake time your baby needs between naps:

 1. Start with the recommended wake window range for your baby's age.

 |0-4 Weeks||35-60 minutes|

 |4-12 Weeks||60-90 minutes|

 |7-10 Months||2.5-3.5 hours|

 2. Observe!
 Watch the length and quality of your baby's naps and notice how she's acting!
 Remember, you know your baby best, so watch your baby - If she's cranky and struggling, shoot for the shorter end of the wake window range.
 If she's alert and active, aim for the longer end of the range.